Which soil is best for garden grass?

 I recommend checking out:

-- How to plant lawn grass: A Step-by-Step Guide for a Beautiful Yard
+- How to plant lawn grass: A Quick Guide

 - Mowing Heights By Season And Grass Type